CartographAI/atlas-docs-mcp/README.md

 Please [open an issue](https://github.com/CartographAI/atlas/issues/new) in this repo to request docs for a library, or to report a bug.

-You can also find us on Cartograph's [Discord comunity](https://discord.gg/MsBA7U7hH5) for real-time support, or email us at [contact@cartograph.app](mailto:contact@cartograph.app)
+If you have any questions, feedback, or just want to say hi, we'd love to hear from you.
+You can find us on Cartograph's [Discord comunity](https://discord.gg/MsBA7U7hH5) for real-time support, or email us at [contact@cartograph.app](mailto:contact@cartograph.app)